When Carmilla's link actually pays

 Ulting through a Fanny cable or a Harith dash.
 Linked enemies break the chain by moving apart, and dash heroes move apart in 0.2 seconds.
 If the enemy has Fanny, Ling, Harith, Lancelot, or Benedetta, you need to ultimate after they commit their mobility, not before.
 Bait the dash with your Bloodbath stun (they use Purify or their second dash to escape), then drop the ultimate on them and their team while the dash is on cooldown.
 Ulting first trains you into paying 60 seconds for a 2-second link.

 Building a fifth damage item because you "have high damage stats in the profile."
 Carmilla's in-game stat sheet lists her as Damage / Crowd Control.
-The damage number is a lie in practice: her 120% scaling ultimate is on a 60-second cooldown, and her repeating sources are 30% and 21% magic power.
+The damage number is a lie in practice: her 120% scaling ultimate is on a 60-second cooldown, and her repeating sources scale from 30% and 21% magic power.
 Building Genius Wand or Concentrated Energy on Carmilla produces a squishy support who dies in the link she created.
 Your job is to be the node the link is centered on, not the burst.
 Leave damage items for the Aurora who you are enabling.

 Tip